The two-clock problem in population dynamics: Applications

-Thus ancestral infectivities are systematically biased upwards compared to forward lineages (see Fig.~\ref{fig:epi}).
-This is a general property of ancestral statistics and not purely a selection effect: highly infectious individuals have more offspring, even in the absence of heritability.
+which differs from Eq.~\eqref{eq:epi_iotap_f} by the second term.
+Thus ancestral infectivities are systematically biased upwards compared to forward lineages (see Fig.~\ref{fig:appl}A).
+This is a general effect of selection: highly infectious individuals have more offspring, even in the absence of heritability.

 So far we have seen how differences in offspring numbers affect the fitness of lineages, working entirely in the $n$-picture.
 Following Eq.~\eqref{eq:pop_bwd_N} we can use an analogous approach to evaluate the effect of differences in transmission speeds.
-Assume for example that different strains have different latency periods $\tau$, inherited according to
+Assume for example that different strains have different latency periods $\tau$, inherited according to the autoregressive model

 independent of the infectivity.
-Here we assume small $\sigma_\tau$.
+Here we assume small $\sigma_\tau$, so that $\tau' > 0$ in most cases.
 The growth rate becomes

 cf.~\cite{lin_single-cell_2020}.
-By Eq.~\eqref{eq:pop_bwd_N}, differences in intergeneration times can be treated exactly like differences in offspring numbers, with the growth rate $\Lambda$ acting as the conversion factor.
-We can therefore use the same reasoning as before to obtain the population distribution
+By Eq.~\eqref{eq:pop_bwd_N}, asymptotically we can treat differences in generation lengths exactly like differences in offspring numbers, with the growth rate $\Lambda$ acting as the conversion factor.
+Indeed, a calculation shows that the population average over latencies is given by

-If the latency period is heritable, ie.~$c_\tau > 0$, this is biased towards strains with a shorter latency period.
-As with infectivities, ancestral lineages predominantly feature individuals with shorter latency periods.
-The evolution of latency pariods in ancestral lineages is given by
+This is entirely analogous to Eq.~\eqref{eq:epi_iota_mean_p}.
+If the latency period is heritable, ie.~$c_\tau > 0$, the population is biased towards strains with a shorter latency period.
+As with infectivities, backward lineages predominantly feature individuals with shorter latency periods.
+The evolution of latency periods in backward lineages is given by

-We showcase the duality in this example in Fig.~\ref{fig:epi}, where we numerically verify the predictions in this section.
+We showcase the duality in this example in Fig.~\ref{fig:appl}A, where we numerically verify the predictions in this section.